 Sam and Suzy are forcibly separated.
 Back home, Suzy treats her family with stoic hostility, as they have forbidden her from seeing Sam again.
 Sam is given a letter from his foster family, making it clear that he cannot return to live with them.
 Now homeless, Sam is temporarily taken in by Captain Sharp, who develops a bond with the intelligent young outsider.
 Sharp and Ward, who are sympathetic to Sam's situation, reluctantly speak to a representative of Social Services (Tilda Swinton

-), who informs them that due to Sam's history of troubling behavior, he will have to be placed in "juvenile refuge", where it is feared electro-shock therapy will be used on him.
+), who informs them that due to Sam's history of troubling behavior, he will have to be placed in "juvenile refuge" and possibly undergo shock therapy.

-Back at Camp Ivanhoe, Troop 55 has a collective change of heart, and the scouts feel guilty for their shabby treatment of Sam.
+Back at Camp Ivanhoe, Troop 55 has a collective change of heart, and the scouts feel guilty for their poor treatment of Sam.
 Now knowing the sad details of Sam's past and his decidedly bleak future, they decide it is their duty to rescue him.
-They gather supplies and escape camp, sneaking into Suzy's house to spirit her away.
+They gather supplies and escape camp, sneaking to Suzy's house to reunite her with Sam.
 They flee to Captain Sharp's home, an enthusiastic Suzy in tow, having left a homemade dummy in her bed as a decoy.
 They rescue Sam, who finally begins to trust his former enemies and is overjoyed to see Suzy again.

-The next step of the escape plan is to make the trip to the Khaki Scouts Hullaballoo at Fort Lebanon staffed by Cousin Ben (Jason Schwartzman
+The next step of the plan is to make the trip to the Khaki Scouts Hullaballoo at Fort Lebanon, staffed by Cousin Ben (Jason Schwartzman

-), a quirky older relative of a member of Troop 55.
+), an older relative of a member of Troop 55.
 Sam and Suzy explain their situation to Cousin Ben, and that they are in love.
-Cousin Ben, having quasi-authority to do so, offers to preside over an impromptu wedding for the pair (which will have no legal standing, but would be of emotional significance).
-The "newlyweds" then board a sailboat and are about to make their escape with further help from Cousin Ben, but Suzy realizes she left her "magic" binoculars behind.
-Sam rushes back to get them, but is confronted by the scout whom Suzy had previously stabbed, who is recovering in the infirmary, and who taunts Sam with Suzy's binoculars.
-Sam finally cracks and attacks the scout, who promptly rats out the "fugitive Troop 55".
+Cousin Ben, having quasi-official authority to do so, offers to preside over an impromptu wedding for the pair (which will have no legal standing, but would be of emotional significance).
+The "newlyweds" then board a sailboat and are about to make their escape with further help from Cousin Ben, but Suzy realizes she left her binoculars behind.
+Sam rushes back to get them, but is confronted by the scout whom Suzy had previously stabbed, who is recovering in the infirmary.
+The vengeful scout taunts Sam with Suzy's binoculars.
+Sam finally cracks and attacks the scout, who promptly rats out the fugitive Troop 55.
 Troop 55, Sam, and Suzy are chased off Hullaballoo premises as the predicted massive storm begins to brew overhead.
 Sam is struck by lightning during the chase, but recovers instantly.